vltansky/elapsed-time-logger/README.md

     elapsed.end('label_id', 'Text that goes here will override label on output');
     // output: Text that goes here will override label on output 801ms }, 800);
-// if paramter label is not provided, start() will return an instance const elapsedTimer = elapsed.start();
+// if parameter label is not provided, start() will return an instance const elapsedTimer = elapsed.start();
 const elapsedTimer2 = elapsed.start();
 setTimeout(()=>{